Tigrankar/soen357/README.md

 # soen35

-Running the application:
+<br> Running the application:

-Download latest version of Andorid Studio
+<br> Download latest version of Andorid Studio
-Clone this repository
+<br> Clone this repository
-On Andorid Studio, open the project
+<br> On Andorid Studio, open the project
-Connect an android phone to computer and ensure it is the device on android studio Run the app by clicking on the green arrow on android studio After installation the app is usable on the phone
+<br> Connect an android phone to computer and ensure it is the device on android studio
+<br> Run the app by clicking on the green arrow on android studio
+<br> After installation the app is usable on the phone